vsimplify/gem-CLI/docs/cmmi-artifacts/Context-Change-Management.md

 *   **Component Name:** Each artifact must be associated with a component name from the backlog.

 This standard is enforced to support the context-aware chat functionality and ensure proper artifact management.

+### 4. User Guide Automation

+A new rule has been implemented to ensure the `User-Guide_TheDynamicCMMI-AgileWorkflow.md` is always up-to-date.
+With every invocation of a TOML file, the system will automatically update the user guide with the latest changes from the `change_log.md`.